 f) The proposal would result in a loss of trees within the site.
-This would adversely affect the existing screening between the application site and adjacent properties.
+This would adversely affect the existing screening between the application site and adjacent properties and should be considered in more detail through the submission of a tree survey.

-Response: Although some trees within the site would require to be felled to facilitate the development as proposed, it is not considered that the loss of these trees would have any significant impact on the amenity of the property itself or its surroundings.
-Given that the proposed development is single storey in height there are no concerns with regard to screening or overlooking associated with the proposed development.
+Response: Although some trees, predominantly conifers, within the site would require to be felled to facilitate the development as proposed, it is not considered that the loss of these trees would have any significant impact on the amenity of the property itself or its surroundings.
+The trees in question are not subject to any specific protection and could have been removed at any time in the past by the applicants.
+It is, therefore, not considered necessary for a formal tree survey to be submitted for this relatively small scale planning application.
+Given that the proposed development is single storey in height there are no concerns with regard to screening or overlooking issues associated with the proposed development.